Two-year warranty on all products

 ELECTRONIC PRODUCTS

-Always choose to repair rather than replace.
+Always choose to repair instead of replace.